Skip to content

 No written agreement.
 Verbal agreements lead to misunderstandings that damage relationships and sometimes businesses.
 Always document content types, boundaries, revenue arrangements, and usage rights before any shoot.

 Mismatched expectations.
 One creator expects casual content; the other expects a full production.
-One expects explicit content; the other explicitly doesn’t.
-Always clarify in writing — not in conversation — before committing.
+Always clarify in writing — not in conversation — before committing to anything.

 Unequal effort.
-If one creator does all the planning, provides all the equipment, handles all the logistics, and the other just shows up — resentment builds and the collaboration dynamic becomes unsustainable.
+If one creator does all the planning, provides all the equipment, and handles all logistics while the other just shows up — resentment builds fast.
 Share the workload fairly from the first conversation.

 Collaborating for the wrong reasons.
-There’s a reason inauthentic collaborations produce mediocre content: subscribers can sense when the chemistry is forced.
-Collaborate because you genuinely believe it will create great content and benefit both audiences — not because you’re chasing someone’s follower count.
+Inauthentic collaborations produce mediocre content.
+Subscribers sense when the chemistry is forced.
+Collaborate because you genuinely believe it will create something great for both audiences — not because you’re chasing someone’s follower count.

 Legal protections: